Next day delivery

 Can you use mefenamic acid for headache?

 You can only take mefenamic acid for a headache if it is associated with your menstrual pain.
-Do not take mefenamic acid capsules for general headaches unless directed by your doctor.
+Do not take mefenamic acid tablets for general headaches unless directed by your doctor.

-You can buy Mefenamic acid capsules online, make sure you check that the website you are buying the Mefenamic acid capsules from.
+You can buy Mefenamic acid tablets online, make sure you check that the website you are buying the Mefenamic acid tablets from.
 You can check if a pharmacy is regulated by visiting the GPhC website (General Pharmaceutical Council of Great Britain).

 Avoid buying medicines from oversees online pharmacies, they could be supplying counterfeit medication.
 Counterfeit medication which may cause serious harm to your health.

-Is it safe to buy Mefenamic acid capsules online?
+Is it safe to buy Mefenamic acid tablets online?